What is claudication?

 Claudication is linked to health conditions that also increase your risk for heart attack or stroke.
 So you should be checked and possibly treated for artery disease in other parts of the body.

 Peripheral artery disease (PAD) is very common, mainly in people over age 50.
 PAD is caused by narrowed or blocked arteries in the legs or in the body’s main artery (the aorta).
 This can reduce blood flow to muscles in your calf, thigh, or buttocks.
 This decreased blood flow may cause the pain that leads to claudication.

 The blockage usually happens because of narrowed and hardened arteries (atherosclerosis).
 This is caused by plaque build-up inside the arteries.
 Plaque is made up of fat, cholesterol, calcium, and other substances in the blood.
 This plaque build-up can also affect your heart arteries.
 It can lead to chest pain or a heart attack.

 Blockages in the leg are most common in the thigh and behind the knee.
 But they can also occur in other parts of the body such as the aorta, groin, or belly.
 You can have more than 1 blockage.

 Who is at risk for claudication?

 Risk factors for claudication are the same as those for hardened arteries (atherosclerosis).
 They include:

 - Older age (55 for men, 60 for women)

-Claudication itself is a symptom of a narrowing or blockage of an artery.
+Claudication is a symptom of a narrowing or blockage of an artery.

-- Pain, a burning feeling, or a tired sensation in the legs and buttocks while walking
+- Pain, a burning feeling, or a tired feeling in the legs and buttocks when you walk

 - Shiny, hairless, blotchy foot skin that may get sores